sanalrepo1993/mezan/README.md

 # mezan
 ## Web app for mazjid

-This ais an application based on django
+This is a basic django aplication for mazjid managements